vcolin7/azure-sdk-for-java/sdk/tables/azure-data-tables/README.md

 ## Troubleshooting

 ### General
-When you interact with Tables service using the Azure Tables library for Java, errors returned by the service correspond to the same HTTP status codes returned for [REST API][rest_api] requests.
+When you interact with Tables service using the Azure Data Tables client library for Java, errors returned by the service correspond to the same HTTP status codes returned for [REST API][rest_api] requests.

 For example, if you try to create a table that already exists, a `409` error is returned, indicating "Conflict".